-For Lincoln: Born This Day in 1809 -- "His Truth is Marching On"
+For Lincoln -- "His Truth is Marching On"

 To be born an American, or to become an American, you need only know and understand four things that we have written down.
 Our founding document, The Declaration of Independence.
 Our agreement with ourselves and our government that specifies and protects the self-evident truths and freedoms of the Declaration, The Constitution.
 Our national motto: "In God we trust."
 And our credo, "The Gettysburg Address."